 Breast Health Day: Dispelling Mammogram Myths

 Mammograms are the gold standard for detecting breast cancer.
 Women should begin getting them annually starting at age 40, unless they have risk factors that indicate starting sooner.
 But mammograms can be uncomfortable, and women may avoid them out of fear of what they may reveal.
-Dr. Avice O’Connell, director of Women’s Imaging at UR Medicine, says discomfort and fear should not keep you from being screened.
+Dr. Avice O’Connell, director of Women’s Imaging at UR Medicine, responds to common mammogram myths and says discomfort and fear should not keep you from being screened.

 Myth: No one in my family has ever had breast cancer, so I don’t need to have a mammogram until I’m 50.